Authentic Lessons for 21st Century Learning

 Engage

-Go to slide 3 in the Making Magneto Teacher Slides.
-Play the video of aluminum melting inside an electromagnet.
+Transition to slide 4 and play the video of aluminum melting inside an electromagnet.
 While the video is playing, have students write down all of their observations in the Exclaim column and anything they are surprised by or don't understand on the Question column.
+Pause the video at any point and help students to articulate the observations that they noticed but didn’t write down.
+Display slides 5–6 to go over the essential question and lesson objectives.

 Explore